The End? All things new

 Emperor Crassus, the richest man in his time (www.nationalgeographic.com)

 Power, prosperity and perversion (18:3).
-The Caesars of Rome promised peace and prosperity to all who submit to their rule through the Pax Romana.
+The Caesars of Rome promised peace and prosperity to all who submitted to their rule through the Pax Romana.
 The life they offered was one of sensuality, wealth and security through its military might.
 To the first recipients of Revelation, “Babylon” pointed to Rome.
-In this chapter we see three groups of people mourning its destruction: “Kings” representing the pursuit of power, “merchants” representing the pursuit of prosperity, “ship masters and sailors” representing the pursuit of immoral pleasures (18:9,11,17).
+In this chapter, we see three groups of people mourning its destruction: “Kings” representing the pursuit of power, “merchants” representing the pursuit of prosperity, and “ship masters and sailors” representing the pursuit of immoral pleasures (18:9,11,17).
 The Author shows that Babylon is destroyed because it seduces and ensnares people with the lure of power, wealth and immoral living.

 Quick links to full THE END Revelation Series posts